 Discover the intricate web of climate, drought, and climate change in the Southwestern US in this engaging 25-minute talk and 20-minute LIVE Q&A. Our seasoned climatologist, Russ Schumacher, will explore Colorado's climate, the significance of mountain snowpack, and the path of water to rivers.
 Uncover key climate metrics like temperature and precipitation and their impact on water resources.
 Explore the diverse nature of drought, its definitions, and its evolving face under the influence of climate change.
-Middle School students and above are invited to join the conversation to learn and be inspired.

 In this webinar, we reviewed program specifics for the year and were joined by Dr. Alison Boardman, professor at the CU Boulder School of Education.